fastai/course20/docs/start_aws.md

 <img alt="amiubuntu" src="/images/aws/ec2.png" class="screenshot">

-Then on the left bar, choose Limits, then scroll through the list until you find g4dn.xlarge.
+Then on the left bar, choose Limits, then select "All G instances".
 You can skip this step if your limit is already 1 or more, otherwise click on 'Request limit increase'.
-Selecting 'Service Limit Increase', choose 'EC2 instance', your region, then 'g4dn.xlarge' and ask for a new limit of 1.
+Selecting 'Service Limit Increase', choose 'EC2 instance', your region, then 'All G instances' and ask for a new limit of 1.
 Type the message '[FastAI] Limit Increase Request' in the use case description box, then select your preferred language and contact method before clicking 'Submit'.
 You should have an automatic reply telling you they'll look in your case, then an approval notice (hopefully in just a couple of hours).

 <img alt="limit" src="/images/aws/increase_limit2.png" class="screenshot">